Charlie Kirk: Books

 Kirk was the author of several books.
 Along with Brent Hamachek, he co-wrote the 2016 book Time for a Turning Point: Setting a Course Toward Free Markets and Limited Government for Future Generations, which was published by Post Hill Press, a subsidiary of Simon & Schuster.
 Under the same publisher, Kirk wrote the 2018 book Campus Battlefield: How Conservatives Can WIN the Battle on Campus and Why It Matters.
 Donald Trump Jr. wrote the foreword for the book.
 In a review for The Weekly Standard, Adam Rubenstein described the book as a "hot mess", "nothing more than a marketing pitch for TPUSA", and said the "thin" book was "stuffed with reprintings of his tweets and quotes from others".

-In 2020, Kirk wrote The MAGA Doctrine: The Only Ideas That Will Win the Future, which was published by Harper Collins.
+In 2020, Kirk wrote The MAGA Doctrine: The Only Ideas That Will Win the Future, which was published by HarperCollins.
 In its review for The New York Times, Gabriel Debenedetti wrote that "Kirk's musing about whether 'The Art of The Deal' might one day be considered a 'religious tract' comes just nine chapters after the book highlights the importance of 'a healthy dose of skepticism about authority figures and experts who think they knew best.'
 And that's just pages after its dedication to Donald Trump, which is five chapters before Kirk wonders whether Trump might 'be remembered as the president who brought about world peace.
-In Open Letters Review, Steve Donoghue said of the book that the "Kirk writes something that's either trivially, casually wrong ... or just bipartisanly ridiculous".
+In Open Letters Review, Steve Donoghue said of the book that "On every page, Kirk writes something that's either trivially, casually wrong ... or just bipartisanly ridiculous".

 In 2022, The College Scam: How America's Universities Are Bankrupting and Brainwashing Away the Future of America's Youth was published.
-In 2024, Right Wing Revolution: How to Beat the Woke and Save the West, was released.
+In 2024, Right Wing Revolution: How to Beat the Woke and Save the West was released.
 In the book, Kirk argues that the United States is "under threat from a lethal ideology that seeks to humiliate and erase anyone that does not bow at its altar".
-His last two books were both released by Winning Team Publishing, a conservative publishing house co-founded by Trump Jr. A book written by Kirk, titled Stop, in the Name of God: Why Honoring the Sabbath Will Transform Your Life, is slated to be released by Winning Team Publishing in December 2025.
+His last two books were both released by Winning Team Publishing, a conservative publishing house co-founded by Trump Jr. A book written by Kirk, titled Stop, in the Name of God: Why Honoring the Sabbath Will Transform Your Life, was released by Winning Team Publishing on December 9, 2025.